codepath/android_guides/Animations.md

 overridePendingTransition(R.anim.right_in, R.anim.left_out);
 ```

 The first parameter is the "enter" animation for the launched activity and the second is the "exit" animation for the current activity.
-These animations can be any XML view animation files.
+These animations can be any XML view animation files such as the animations in our [XML Pack](https://gist.github.com/nesquena/2dab264ed3bcec9e520a).
 For example, `right_in` might be defined in `res/anim/right_in.xml` as:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>